serhii-1990/node-soc-api/readme.md

-# A blazing fast REST APIs with Node.js, MongoDB, Fastify and Swagger.
+#REST APIs using Node.js, MongoDB, Fastify and Swagger

 > A Node.js project